Breaking Into The Business

 As you probably know, breaking into the film industry can be tough.
 Like anything worth doing, it takes time, energy, and dedication, along with an equal measure of passion and persistence.
 You’ll most likely have to start at the bottom and work your way up.
 But over the years, we’ve seen hundreds of local folks–no smarter or better looking than you–make it in the business.
 So go for it!
 As George Eliot said, “It’s never too late to be what you might have been.”
 Here are some tips to help you along the way:

 - Master the art of self-promotion.
-Never underestimate the power of a strong, literate cover letter.
+Network.
 Sell the skills you have.
 Describe who you are and why you’re appropriate for the business.
 Let them know what they’ll get if they hire you.
 Remember, this is a people-oriented business, involving long hours and many demands.

 - Be realistic.
 You cannot go from zero to blockbuster film director in 60 seconds.
 Start your job search in areas where you actually have a chance, like companies that produce commercials, industrials, or educational films.
 People who start in these areas often transition to television and features.